 - What processes lead to fertilisation and the initiation of development?
 How can we overcome infertility and childlessness?

 - How do single fertilised egg cells, or later on groups of progenitor cells, generate the enormous cellular diversity of an organism and its organs and tissues?
-How do stem cells generate whole tissues or organs – for example in regeneration, wound healing or tissue engineering?
+How do stem/progenitor cells generate whole tissues or organs – for example in regeneration or tissue engineering, and how does wound healing work?

 - How do cells, which originate from common ancestors and contain the same genetic information, adopt different fates?
 How do cells change their identities and behaviours – for example in cancer?